 For modules assessed by coursework and examination in the BSc and BSc (Hons) the overall pass mark for the module will be 40%.
-For modules assessed by coursework and examination in the MSc the overall pass mark for the module will be 50%.
-The University regulations are that, in cases where the coursework comprises of two or more separate pieces of work, a 35% minimum attainment applies to every piece of coursework (45% in MSc).
-However, in response to the NMC (2018) standard regarding no compensations, the nursing programme has asked for an exception to this regulation and students will have to achieve a minimum of 40% in both pieces of work; or 50% in the MSc programme.
+The University regulations are that, in cases where the coursework comprises of two or more separate pieces of work, a 35% minimum attainment applies to every piece of coursework.
+However, in response to the NMC (2018) standard regarding no compensations, the nursing programme has asked for an exception to this regulation and students will have to achieve a minimum of 40% in both pieces of work.